-Why You Need Exercise to Build A Bullet-proof Brain
+Why You Need Exercise to Keep Your Brain Sharp

 Now that you know what plants and herbs to focus on to maintain good brain health in your dotage, let’s turn to exercise.
 Here we rely on doctors Whitbourne and Mercola.

 Susan Krauss Whitbourne, Ph.D., is a professor of Psychological and Brain Sciences at the University of Massachusetts Amherst.
 Her research covers a wide range of topics related to adult development and aging, including personality development through midlife, contributors to successful aging, predictors of memory performance, and the relationship between physical health and sense of personal identity.